getwilds/ww-saturation/README.md

-# ww-saturation: Saturation Mutagenesis Workflow
+# Saturation Mutagenesis Workflow

 ## Overview

 This repository contains a WDL (Workflow Description Language) pipeline for performing saturation mutagenesis analysis on RNA-seq data.
-The workflow aligns paired-end sequencing reads to a reference genome using BWA, converts the resulting SAM files to BAM format, and performs saturation mutagenesis analysis using GATK's AnalyzeSaturationMutagenesis tool.
+The workflow processes multiple samples in parallel, aligning paired-end sequencing reads to a reference genome using BWA, converting the resulting SAM files to BAM format, and performing saturation mutagenesis analysis using GATK's AnalyzeSaturationMutagenesis tool.

 ## Workflow Steps

+For each sample in parallel:

 1. **Alignment (BWA)**: Paired-end reads are aligned to a reference genome
 2. **SAM to BAM Conversion**: The aligned reads are converted from SAM to BAM format and indexed